Can I Plug My 30 amp RV Into a 50 amp Outlet? How to Do It Safely

 - 50 amps * 120 volts = 6,000 watts

-However, in a 50 amp shore power outlet, there are actually two 50 amp conductors available, so you’re getting 12,000 watts available to use.
-It should probably be called a 100 amp plug as that’s the actual amperage that’s actually available to you.
+However, a 50-amp shore power outlet has two 50-amp conductors, so you’re getting 12,000 watts available to use.
+It should probably be called a 100-amp plug, as that’s the actual amperage available to you.

 How Much Power Do I Need in My RV?

-As we now know how much wattage we have available to us, we need to understand how is getting used by all of our electrical gadgets.
+Now that we know how much wattage we have available, we need to understand how all of our electrical gadgets are using it.
 If you check the back or underside of any modern appliance, you should find a sticker that tells you the wattage.

-It’s then just a question of adding everything up until you get the final figure, this number needs to be at the most 80% less than the rating for the shore outlet (if you’re planning to run everything at the same time).
-This is because circuit breakers are rated for 80% of the load capacity, if you continuously go over the 80% usage threshold then you have a good chance of tripping the circuit breaker.
+It’s then just a question of adding everything until you get the final figure.
+This number needs to be at most 80% less than the rating for the shore outlet (if you plan to run everything simultaneously).
+Circuit breakers are rated for 80% of the load capacity.
+You have a good chance of tripping the circuit breaker if you continuously go over the 80% usage threshold.

 So common items and their watt usage: